Avoiding unlawful discrimination when dismissing a worker

 Fair and unfair dismissal

 This guide only tells you about equality law.
 There are other laws which you need to follow to make sure a dismissal is fair.
-You can find out more about these from Business Link and Acas, whose contact details are found within Further sources of information.
 Following the procedures to make sure a dismissal is fair will also help you avoid unlawful discrimination.

 You must avoid unlawful discrimination in the reasons you do for doing something and the way that you do it.